Saint Lucy, Barbados

-The parish of Saint Lucy ("St. Lucy") is the northernmost area in the country of Barbados.
+The parish of St. Lucy is the northernmost in the country of Barbados.
 Saint Lucy is the only parish of Barbados out of the eleven to be named after a female patron saint, Saint Lucy of Syracuse.
 Saint Lucy's shape also resembles a peninsula, surrounded on three sides by the Atlantic Ocean to the north, east and west.
 The Harrison Point Lighthouse is located in Harrisons, Saint Lucy between Great Head and Norse's Bay, also in Saint Lucy.
 To the south lies the neighbouring Parish of Saint Peter.

 Saint Lucy is the most distant part of Barbados from the capital city Bridgetown, located in the parish of Saint Michael or Grantley Adams International Airport in Christ Church.
 Saint Lucy remains one of the less populated parts of the island because of its remote location.

 The closest major town to Saint Lucy in Barbados is Speightstown located in the parish of Saint Peter.

 Saint Lucy is the birthplace of Barbados's first Prime Minister, Errol Barrow.
-It is also the birthplace of two cricketers; Charlie Griffith and Manny Martindale.
+It is also the birthplace of cricketers; Charlie Griffith, Manny Martindale and Kemar Roach.

 The historic Parish church St. Lucy is located in the center of the parish, near Nesfield.
 There is a second Anglican church, St. Swithun's at Greenidge, and a third one, St. Clement's, near Lowlands.